middlewaregruppen/deployment-kustomize-bootstrap/README.md

 ### To be done

-1. Offer the same script in powershell
-2. Add in an option for number of replicas during the environment phase with a default of 1 replica
+1. Add in an option for number of replicas during the environment phase with a default of 1 replica